 Thick Underlayment With Intervening Plywood

 While soft, thick underlayment should not be installed directly under solid hardwood flooring, it is possible to do this when there is an intervening layer of plywood.
 With this type of application, a dimpled underlayment such as DMX 1-Step is laid on top of the subfloor.
 Directly above is a sheet of 5/8-inch plywood or OSB, then the solid hardwood flooring.

 How to Reduce Sound in Hardwood Floors

 Choose Denser Hardwoods

-Solid hardwood itself does a remarkably good job of absorbing sound.
-Some wood floors often referred to as hardwoods are softwoods: pine, spruce, cedar, and fir.
-At the very least, be sure to choose true hardwoods such as oak or walnut.
-For even better sound absorption, look toward denser exotic hardwoods like mahogany or Brazilian cherry.
+Some woods can do a remarkably good job of absorbing sound.
+Quieter wood floors, which are often referred to as hardwoods are really softwoods, such as pine, spruce, cedar, and fir.
+For a quieter hardwood, choose oak or walnut, and for even better sound absorption, look toward denser hardwoods like mahogany or Brazilian cherry.

 Use Area Rugs and Runners

-Adding fabric rugs and runners will go a long ways toward eliminating the sounds of footsteps on hardwood floors overhead.
+Adding fabric rugs and runners will go a long way toward eliminating the sounds of footsteps on hardwood floors overhead.
 They have the added benefit of protecting hardwood surfaces against wear and tear.

 Encourage Shoe Storage at the Door

 Many homeowners have a shoe-free policy.
 Removing outdoor footwear at the front door keeps homes cleaner, reducing the frequency of sweeping and mopping.
-But it also makes for a quieter home.
-Sound within rooms and between rooms is greatly reduced.
+But it also makes for a quieter home, reducing the sound within and between rooms.
 Building or buying an attractive shoe storage unit and providing slippers are two ways to encourage guests and residents alike to drop their shoes at the door.